Wine magazine

 Frost

-No frost damage until the end of May, the vines are thriving.
-However, heavy rainfall poses a challenge for the
+The vines grow well without frost damage until the end of May, but the rainfall in spring worries the winegrowers.

 Manual labor in the vineyard